RRam2020/Advanced-Mini-Steam-Launcher/README.md

 - First load after clearing `@Resources\Cache` can take longer because the launcher must rebuild data files, banners, and achievement assets
 - Achievement visibility depends on Steam API availability and Steam privacy settings
 - Active game tracking depends on Steam reporting an online in-game state
-- No screenshots are bundled yet in this repository

 ## Project status